Yochengliu/ScasNet/README.md

 #### ResNet ScasNet
 The configuration of ResNet ScasNet is almost the same as VGG ScasNet, except for four aspects: the encoder is based on ResNet variant (Zhao et al., 2016), four shallow layers are used for refinement, seven residual correction schemes are designed for feature fusions and BN layer is used.

-## Finetuned Models
+## Finetuning
 #### For initializing the encoder part in ScasNet
-The encoder in VGG ScasNet is finetuned by [VGG-Net_variant_caffemodel](http://liangchiehchen.com/projects/DeepLabv2_vgg.html)
+The encoder in VGG ScasNet is finetuned with [VGG-Net_variant_caffemodel](http://liangchiehchen.com/projects/DeepLabv2_vgg.html)
-The encoder in ResNet ScasNet is finetuned by [ResNet_variant_caffemodel](https://drive.google.com/open?id=0BzaU285cX7TCNVhETE5vVUdMYk0)
+The encoder in ResNet ScasNet is finetuned with [ResNet_variant_caffemodel](https://drive.google.com/open?id=0BzaU285cX7TCNVhETE5vVUdMYk0)

 ## Caffe
 The Caffe we used to train VGG ScasNet is released on [DeepLab_v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2).